 Internship Program Description

 The Administrative Conference seeks law school applicants for unpaid internships.
 Interns are exposed to a variety of legal topics, but the primary focus is upon administrative law and process.
 Interns will assist the Research Team with ongoing projects.
-Typical assignments include researching specific questions of law or policy, preparing legal memoranda, and assisting with the planning of events.
+Typical assignments include researching specific questions of law or policy and preparing legal memoranda.
 Interested applicants should indicate whether they are interested in an internship for the spring, summer, or fall.
-ACUS anticipates hiring the following numbers of interns at each of those periods: (1) 2–3 interns for the spring term (current 2Ls and 3Ls are invited to apply); (2) 2–3 interns for the fall term (current 2Ls and 3Ls are invited to apply); (3) 4–6 interns for the summer (rising 2Ls and 3Ls are invited to apply).
+ACUS anticipates hiring the following numbers of interns at each of those periods: (1) 3-4 interns for the spring term (current 2Ls and 3Ls are invited to apply); (2) 3-4 interns for the fall term (current 2Ls and 3Ls are invited to apply); (3) 4–6 interns for the summer (rising 2Ls and 3Ls are invited to apply).
 Summer interns are permitted to “split” the summer between ACUS and another employer.

 Please submit a cover letter (describe any coursework or prior work experience related to administrative law), resume (include law school GPA), unofficial law school transcript, and writing sample (maximum of 10 pages) by the following dates: